polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Chain Specification

 A chain specification file defines the properties required to run a node in an active or new Polkadot SDK-built network.
 It often contains the initial genesis runtime code, network properties (such as the network's name), the initial state for some pallets, and the boot node list.
+The chain specification file makes it easy to use a single Polkadot SDK codebase as the foundation for multiple independently configured chains.

 ## Collator